soraasher/soraasher/README.md

 please know that i may be rude at times.

 apps/games i usually use —— dscd , pytn , twst , lklk , tktk , wbtn , mc , rblx , dn , etc

+to tell you in advance if you become friends w me, I AM NOT NICE

 >> multi fandom